cpopp/MicroFTPServer/README.md

 It's a functioning prototype now with a lot of room for improvement but it seems to work fine with the standard mac FTP client and ftp:// access via Chrome.

+Check out an alternative FTP server that expanded quite a bit on this prototype [here](https://github.com/robert-hh/ESP8266-FTP-Server).

 ## Limitations
 - Passive mode only
 - A single data connection at a time